uniconstructor/demandbaselabs/Optimizely/README.md

   };
 ```

-##Add a Visitor Pre-Defined Segments
+##Add a Visitor to a Pre-Defined Segment
-Have your Optimizely Visitor Segments You can add a visitor to
+Match your Demandbase Content Module Segments to your Optimizely Visitor Segments by creating custom segments in the Optmizely dashboard.
+This method is useful for analyzing broad-based, well-defined target segments.
 See [Managing Visitor Segments from the Dashboard](https://help.optimizely.com/hc/en-us/articles/200040865-Managing-Visitor-Segments-from-the-Dashboard) for detailed instructions on how to setup Visitor Segments.

 1. Create a new Visitor Segment.